Khatai-Suleymanli/Car-game-with-full-controls/README.md

 #Create a car and add PlayerController script into it

 #Create an oppenent car or cars and add "Car1" script into it
+#After creating game objects, remember to add the actualt object to its owner on unity editor